-Non-Anesthetic Preventative Dentistry is Available for
+Non-Anesthetic Preventative Dentistry

 The health concerns associated with long-standing periodontal disease are well documented in both animals and people.
-Chronic infection, pain and the potential for more widespread systemic disease are all very real possibilities in the absence of regular dental care
+Chronic infection, pain and the potential for more widespread systemic disease are all very real possibilities in the absence of regular dental care.

 Preventative Outpatient Preventative Dentistry (POPD) is a procedure in which a dog or cat’s teeth care examined, cleaned, scaled, and polished without sedation or anesthesia.
 The procedure is performed on pets who have been evaluated by a veterinarian and determined to be good candidates based on their dental health as well as their overall health and temperament.